Lipoedema Liposuction

 What Is Lipoedema Liposuction?

 As its name suggests, lipoedema liposuction is a treatment for lipoedema – a condition which causes abnormal deposits of fat to build up in the body.
-Lipoedema mostly affects the hips, thighs, knees, buttocks and arms, causing them to look disproportionately large compared to the rest of the body.
+The areas most frequently affected by lipoedema are the extremities, including hips, thighs, knees, buttocks and arms, causing them to look disproportionately large compared to the rest of the body.
 The condition mainly affects women, but it can happen to men too.

-Liposuction for lipedema effectively targets all affected areas, including:
+Liposuction for lipoedema effectively targets all affected areas, including:

-Thighs: Reducing excess fat from the inner, outer, and front thighs helps slim the legs and prevents discomfort caused by thigh rubbing.
+• Thighs: Reducing excess fat from the inner, outer, and front thighs helps slim the legs and prevents discomfort and irritation caused by thigh rubbing.

-Arms: Lipedema arms surgery focuses on reducing fat between the elbow and armpit, restoring proportion and balance to your arms and overall body.
+• Arms: Focuses on reducing fat between the elbow and armpit, restoring proportion and balance to your arms and overall body.

 The main symptom of lipoedema is the development and appearance of abnormal body fat.
 The fat usually feels lumpy beneath the skin.
-It is most likely to affect the lower body, and sometimes the arms, and it usually starts to develop during puberty or the menopause.
+It more frequently concentrates on the lower, however can also affect the arms.
+Lipoedema usually starts to develop during puberty or the menopause.

 • Painful joints